Use Sophia to knock out your gen-ed requirements quickly and affordably. Learn more

 Between 1867 and 1899, Horatio Alger Jr. penned over 100 influential books about impoverished boys, like Ragged Dick, who achieved respectability and a comfortable life through diligence and honesty.
 These narratives, selling millions, cemented the ideal of the "self-made man" in American folklore.
 They promoted the idea that anyone, regardless of background, could succeed through hard work and good character, without inherited wealth.
 These stories were incredibly influential, selling millions of copies and becoming a cornerstone of American folklore.
 This concept became deeply ingrained in the American psyche, promoting the idea that anyone, regardless of their origins, could achieve greatness if they simply worked hard enough and stayed out of trouble.

 This Horatio Alger myth profoundly impacted American individualism, championing personal responsibility and individual achievement.
 It fueled optimism and ambition, encouraging self-improvement.
-The self-made man became an aspirational hero, fostering hero-worship and influencing perceptions of success and leadership, focusing on individual triumph rather than collective effort.
+The self-made individual became an aspirational hero, fostering hero-worship and influencing perceptions of success and leadership, focusing on individual triumph rather than collective effort.

 Like their predecessors, people of this era were unlikely to think of leadership as an exclusive set of skills that people could learn, but the notions of who could become a leader changed.